Love-Reen/DSC-PHASE-ONE-PROJECT/README.md

 ## Conclusion

+From our analysis:
+- Some aircraft categories and makes have higher injury severity than others.
+- Most incidents happen during landing and takeoff.
+- Clear weather still presents risks — human error or mechanical failure dominate.

 ###  Summary of Findings:
 - **Helicopters and Experimental Aircrafts** showed a higher proportion of fatal incidents.
 - **Good weather** does not guarantee low risk — many severe incidents still occurred under clear conditions.